- Viatical Settlements FAQ -

 Your settlement payout is a function of the policy’s death benefit and your life expectancy.
 A shorter life expectancy generally means a higher payout.
 This is because potential buyers quantify their expected returns based on how long they’ll need to hold the policy and how much they’ll invest in future premiums.

 Nearly any type of life insurance qualifies for a viatical settlement, but some are more appealing to buyers than others.
-Individual permanent life insurance policies are normally the easiest to sell.
+Individual whole life insurance policies are normally the easiest to sell.
 Group policies from an employer can be sold as long as a settlement is not prohibited by the policy terms, and only if the insured is no longer employed.
 Term life is sellable, too, particularly when the policy is convertible to permanent life or is still within the level-term period.

 You can sell your life insurance directly to a viatical settlement company and pay no fees.
 Or, you can work with a broker who markets your policy to multiple buyers to get the highest price.
 A broker will charge a commission, but those fees are deducted from the transaction proceeds.